-If you are contemplating a registered office then UK companies registration agents often take the trouble to secure the most prestigious addresses that mean something to the UK population.
+If you are contemplating a registered office then UK companies formation agents often take the trouble to secure the most prestigious addresses that mean something to the UK population.
 This will make a huge difference to the level of trust a potential customer places in you.
 A proper address in Central London, for instance, is a far more effective sales tool than a PO Box in a suburban backwater.

 UK-based registered agents also have packages ready to go so can provide a fully VAT-registered company with a domain name off the shelf.
 It would take foreign agent days simply to find the information required.
-When they have the information, most of them will simply sub-contract the work to a UK company registration agent in any case, as they have no experience of the British system.
+When they have the information, most of them will simply sub-contract the work to a company formation agent in any case, as they have no experience of the British system.
 With that in mind, a foreign agent is often an extra, unnecessary link in the chain.

 Foreign agents can also charge thousands of pounds to provide a service that costs a tiny fraction of that to actually carry out.
-Coddan Formations Agency offers many business registration packages that cost less than £119.49, so you do not need to spend excessive amounts to register a company limited by shares in the United Kingdom.
+Coddan offers many business registration packages that cost less than £119.49, so you do not need to spend excessive amounts to register a company limited by shares in the United Kingdom.

 Of course, it makes sense to seek proper advice in your home country, especially if you have the correct structure in the UK and can withdraw profits in the most tax efficient way possible.
 However, the United Kingdom has its own rules and opportunities, so it is best to work with a local expert who can navigate the limited company registration maze and has already done so for thousands of other clients.